chili-publish/grafx-documentation/docs/GraFx-Fonts/guides/upload-fonts/index.md

 ![appscreen](result2.png)

-Click the font family to see its contents.
+Click the font family to see its contents (the font styles).

 ![appscreen](harry.png)